CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 ## Module 06.
 Reporting, History, and Audit

 ### M06-F01.
 Admin Reporting

+Enforcement Update:
+- max_linked_accounts must be strictly enforced
+- IF limit reached:
+   - deny new account linking
+   - provide clear error message
+- linking does NOT consume quota

 Admin should be able to inspect:
 - payment history
 - request history